davidwesst/davidwesst.github.io/src/blog/microsoft-ie-mvp-year-four/index.md

 ---

 title: Microsoft IE MVP - Year Four
 tags:
-- microsoft mvp
+  - microsoft-mvp
   - mvp
-date: "2014-04-05T05:43:17"
+date: 2014-04-05T05:43:17
-description: "That's right everyone, I've been awarded the the Microsoft MVP award in the area of Internet Explorer again for 2014."
+description: That's right everyone, I've been awarded the the Microsoft MVP award in the area of Internet Explorer again for 2014.

 ---

 [1]: mvp_horizontal_fullcolor.png